JTarball/docker-django-polymer/docker/app/app/backend/apps/blog/README.md

 - use django admin interface (superadmin only) to add/edit posts
 - code highlighting via <code></code> blocks powered by pygments
 - can tag posts using Taggit django app
-- add super fast search via 'search app' (see models.py for example how to (very simple add two members to model and post save signal))
+- add super fast search via 'search app' (see models.py for example how to (very simple add three members to model and post save signal))

 # Ideas on Frontend